 Homemade soft and spongy Rasgulla (Cottage Cheese Dumplings) cooked in sugar syrup!
-A gluten free delicious dessert!
-No arrowroot or flour added to this Rasgulla Recipe.
+A gluten-free delicious dessert!
+No arrowroot or flour added!

-Are you still looking for the last-minute Diwali sweet than look no more.
-Here is a perfect step by step tutorial to homemade Rasgulla recipe.
-Please don’t close your browser after reading RASGULLA.
-My sister runs away every time she hears rasgulla.
-Maybe it’s the way it is made that turns her off from trying this recipe.
+Are you still looking for the last-minute Diwali sweet than look no more?
+Here is a tested and tried step by step tutorial to homemade Rasgulla recipe.

-I too have to admit that my first hands-on experience to make rasgulla was not too good.
-In college during a F&B practical (food and nutrition), me and my partner were given a 45 minute time frame along with a verbal recipe to make rasgullas.
+I have to admit that my first hands-on experience to make rasgulla was not too pleasant.
+In college during an F&B practical (food and nutrition), my partner and I were given a 45-minute time frame along with a verbal recipe to make rasgullas.

-Believe me,we messed up the whole recipe and failed badly 😕 .
 Our rasgullas were nowhere near to the actual one – they were rock solid and flat.
-Since then I wanted to learn how to make a perfect rasgulla recipe.
+Since then I was longing to learn how to make a perfect rasgulla recipe.

 Now, onto the recipe!